ForgeFlow/stock-rma/rma/README.rst

 Other Settings
 --------------

 #.
-Go to Inventory > Settings > Return Merchandising Authorization and select
+Go to Inventory > Configuration > Settings > Return Merchandising
-   the option "Display 3 fields on rma: partner, invoice address, delivery address" if needed.
+   Authorization and select the option "Display 3 fields on rma: partner, invoice address, delivery address" if needed.
 #.
-Go to Inventory > Settings > Configuration > Warehouse management >
+Go to Inventory > Configuration > Warehouse management > Warehouses and add
-   Warehouses and add a default RMA location and RMA picking type for customers and suppliers RMA picking type.
+   a default RMA location and RMA picking type for customers and suppliers RMA picking type.
 In case the warehouse is configured to use routes, you need to create at least one route per rma type with at least two push rules (one for inbound another for outbound) it's very important to select the type of operation supplier if we are moving in the company and customer if we are moving out of the company.

 Usage
 =====